 We don’t just want new weapons – we want a load of new spells to accompany them.
-Although Skyrim’s all-in-one ‘Fus Roh Dah’ spell was charming, when it is compared to games like Dragons Dogma which have complex spells emitting amazing effects, it puts the Elder Scrolls’ variety to shame.
+Although Skyrim’s all-in-one ‘Fus Roh Dah’ shout was charming, when it is compared to games like Dragons Dogma which have complex spells emitting amazing effects, it puts the Elder Scrolls’ variety to shame.

 READ MORE: Cyberpunk 2077: Everything you need to know